 Limited roadside parking can be found at Grid Ref : SH212269, just off the Rhiw - Aberdaron road, from where access to the beach is a footpath along a small scenic V-shaped valley.
 Alternatively, parking can be found further along the lane at Ysgo farm which has an honesty box for the fee.
-A steep path with over 150 steps descends to the shore.
+A steep path with about 140 steps descends to the shore.
 Porth Llawenan (Grid Ref : SH213262) is about 200 yards to the east and is a similar beach of sand and rocks, but difficult to reach (and much quieter) as the land behind is fenced off.
 The best access is to follow the incline down from the old winding house, scramble down to the shore wherever is easiest, and continue across the rocks (at low tide) to the beach.

 Remnants of the Nant manganese mine can be seen in the valleys behind the beaches, including spoil heaps and a few mine entrances which unusually have not been blocked off.
 Entrance is possible but there are some steep drops inside some of these, so exploration should not be undertaken lightly or without proper equipment.

 To the south-west is the islet of Maen Gwenonwy, connected to the mainland by a shingle tombolo.
 The beach known as Porth Cadlan is on the east side of this, and although shown on maps as sandy, it's actually all rocks and shingle.
 There is no path down to it, but it is possible to reach it by carefully scrambling down a very steep grassy slope and steep rocks at the bottom.